The Agony and the Ecstasy: Music of the Sistine Chapel

 with Alexander Mayang, Oktavist

 Vox Obscura presents an evening of early Byzantine and Slavic choral music, uniquely structured around key excerpts from Rachmaninoff’s legendary All-Night Vigil.
-Joined by guest oktavist Alexander Mayang, the professional 16-voice choir will explore some of the earliest examples of sacred music - including the oldest known Christian hymn and the ancient chants that inspired Rachmaninoff himself.
+Joined by guest oktavist Alexander Mayang, the professional 16-voice choir will explore some of the earliest examples of sacred music - including the oldest known Christian hymn and the ancient chants that have inspired over a millennium of music making.

 This one-of-a-kind program weaves together ancient musical traditions with one of the most beloved choral masterworks of the 20th century, performed in the world class acoustics of St. Paul’s Greek Orthodox Church in Irvine.